© MKKF 2021 – All rights reserved. MKKF Ltd is a company registered in England and Wales with company number 12020092.

 CDN is the online backbone in charge of customised content delivery.
 In our day to day activities on the internet, you may not know it, but you interact with CDNs all the time.
 Every time you stream a video, shop online, read a blog online or surfing through various social media feeds, there is a good chance that your content provider uses CDN.
 No matter what you do, or what type of content you use.
 The chance that you’ll find CDNs behind every character of the text, every movie frame, and image pixel, delivered to your mobile browser or PC is pretty big.

 Imagine that your website visitor is from Afrika, but your central server’s location is in Europe.
 The physical distance between these two locations is enormous.
 In a result, CDN will automatically detect the visitor’s location and promptly assign the closest geographically located server.

 Let’s have a look at the image below.

 The traffic arrives at the central server and then it’s direction changes to a specific web server which is closer to your visitors.
 The advantage of this is the balance of the load.
 Hence an increase in total capacity, scalability and reliability went through improvement, too.
 The process is happening through redistribution of the load from one to multiple servers.
 A switching layer made of up to 4 – 7 switches can be useful to create balance across several servers or web caches found within a specific network.

 There is an option of creating your CDN, but we will talk about it in a different blog.
 We hope you enjoyed this article.
-For more information, please check out our other links, and if you have any question regarding CDN or anything else drop us message here or make a comment below.
+For more information, please check out our other links, and if you have any questions regarding CDN or anything else drop us a message here or make a comment below.